textcreationpartnership/A02606/README.md

 ##Content Summary##

 #####Front#####
-A true discourse of the present estate of Virginia and the successe of the affaires there till the 1

 #####Body#####

+1. TO THE TRVLY Honorable, and right worthy Knight, Sr. Thomas Smith, Gouernour of the East India, Muscou•a, North-west passages, Somer Islands Companies, and Treasurer f•r the first Colony in VIRGINIA.

+1. To the Reader.

-A true discourse of the present estate of Virginia and the successe of the affaires there till the 1
+1. A TRVE DISCOVRSE of the present estate of Virginia, and the successe of the affaires there till the 18 of Iune.
+1614.

+1. To the Reader.
+To the R. and my most esteemed friend Mr.D.M. at his house at F. Ch. in London.RIght Reuerend Sr. by
 #####Back#####

-A true discourse of the present estate of Virginia and the successe of the affaires there till the 1 **Types of content**
+1. Errata.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!